 By: Margie Frisco, MA, LPC-Associate

-Begin Counseling at Our Center in Katy, TX!
+Begin Child and/or Parent Counseling at Our Center in Katy, TX!

-If you are ready to help build confidence in your child or children, one of the therapists at The Counseling Center at Cinco Ranch can help!
-We provide counseling and mental health services.
-To begin counseling in Katy, TX follow these three steps:
+If you would like more help with power struggles, one of the therapists at The Counseling Center at Cinco Ranch can help!
+To begin counseling in Katy, Texas, follow these three steps:

-- Contact our office to set up an appointment or to learn more about child therapy.
+- Contact our office to set up an appointment or get more information on power struggles.

-- Meet with one of our child-focused therapists.
+- Meet with one of our understanding therapists

 Other Therapy Services We Offer:

 Here at The Counseling Center at Cinco Ranch, we offer counseling services for people of all ages in areas including counseling for kids, counseling for young adults, teen counseling, couples counseling, eating disorder treatment, men’s issues, women’s issues, anxiety treatment, depression therapy, trauma counseling, family therapy, and group counseling.
 We provide helpful information on a variety of mental health topics.
 Our therapists strive to post blogs